 7. Clean Your Ducts and Vents

 Whenever you’re running your home’s HVAC system, the hot or cool air is flowing through your air ducts and out of your vents.
 When these pathways are clean, it’s easy for your heating and cooling appliances to operate effectively and efficiently.
 However, those ducts and vents can accumulate large amounts of dust, dirt, and debris over time.
 When that happens, it can obstruct the airflow of your HVAC system, which can worsen its energy efficiency and overall performance.
 Plus, dirty ducts and vents will worsen your home’s indoor air quality and cause a variety of other issues.

 For your ductwork, you’ll want to enlist the help of local professionals to thoroughly clean them out.
 Ideally, you should have this service done every year or two to keep your HVAC system as efficient and healthy as possible.
 As for your vents, you should be able to clean them yourself.
 To do so, simply remove the protective covers with a screwdriver and use a vacuum hose to remove the accumulated contaminants.

-When you need quality heating, cooling, plumbing, or electrical services in the greater Fox Valley area, you can always count on Black-Haak.
+When you need quality heating company, plumbing service, or electrical services in Greenville, Wisconsin and the greater Fox Valley area, you can always count on Black-Haak.
 We’ve been serving this area proudly since 1956, and over the years, we’ve become known for our professionalism and reliable service.
 Some of our other exceptional services include indoor air quality, geothermal systems, and commercial HVAC.
 If you’d like to schedule an appointment, just give us a call today!